-This report outlines the Company's corporate governance practices that were in place during the financial year ended 31 December 2023 ("FY2023"), with specific reference made to the principles and provisions of the Code of Corporate Governance 2018 (the "Code") and its related practice guidance ("PG"), pursuant to Rule 710 of the Listing Manual Section B: Rules of the Catalist (the "Catalist Rules").
+This report outlines the Company's corporate governance practices that were in place during the financial year ended 31 December 2024 ("FY2024"), with specific reference made to the principles and provisions of the Code of Corporate Governance 2018 (the "Code") and its related practice guidance ("PG"), pursuant to Rule 710 of the Listing Manual Section B: Rules of the Catalist (the "Catalist Rules").

-Guideline Code and/or Guide Description and Company's Compliance or Explanation

-General

-(a) Has the Company complied with all the principles and guidelines of the Code?
+GUIDELINE CO CODE AND/OR GUIDE DESCRIPTION AND COMPANY'S COMPLIANCE OR EXPLANATION General (a) Has the Company complied with all the principles and guidelines of the Code?
 If not, please state the specific deviations and alternative corporate governance practices adopted by the Company in lieu of the recommendations in the Code.
 The Company has complied with the principles and guidelines as set out in the Code, where applicable.

-Appropriate explanations have been provided in the relevant sections below where there are deviations from the Code.

-(b) In what respect do these alternative corporate governance practices achieve the objectives of the principles and conform to the provisions of the Code?
+Appropriate explanations have been provided in the relevant sections below where there are deviations from the Code. (b) In what respect do these alternative corporate governance practices achieve the objectives of the principles and conform to the provisions of the Code?
 Not applicable.
-The Company did not adopt any alternative corporate governance practices in FY2023.
+The Company did not adopt any alternative corporate governance practices in FY2024.